voxsuperlynx1967/wegroove/README.md

 ## Getting started

 1. Clone this repository
-2. Install dependencies (`pipenv install --python=python3`)
-3. Create a **.env** file based on the example with proper settings for your development environment
+2. Create a **.env** file based on the example with proper settings for your development environment
-4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file with CREATEDB privileges

-5. Run
-   * `pipenv run database.py`
-   * `pipenv run flask run`

-To run the React Client application, checkout the readme inside the client directory.
+3. Follow instructions in the [`starter_app/README.md`](./starter_app/README.md) to setup your development Back-End.
+4. Follow instructions in the [`client/README.md`](./client/README.md) to set up your development Front-End.

 ## Deploy to Heroku